 Butter and Shortening

 When replacing butter and shortening with avocado in recipes such as cakes and cookies, you can substitute one-to-one.
-Avocado doesn’t melt the same so you may have to add a little more liquid to your recipe or reduce cooking temperature by 25% and increase cooking time slightly.
+Avocado doesn’t melt the same so you may have to add a little more liquid to your recipe or reduce the cooking temperature by 25% and increase the cooking time slightly.
 Or just substitute half of your butter with avocado and no adjustments should be necessary.

 Try avocado as a mayonnaise substitute in tuna or chicken salad, or spread on sandwiches.
-You can make avocado "mayo" by pureeing one ripe avocado with a squeeze of lemon, salt and pepper to taste, and 2-3 tablespoons of olive oil.
+You can make avocado "mayo" by pureeing one ripe avocado with a squeeze of lemon, salt, and pepper to taste, and 2-3 tablespoons of olive oil.